-- 1. Students who are out of dress code will receive a Dress Code Violation, which will result in a one-hour detention. - 2.
-Repeated violations of the Uniform Policy will result in progressive consequences including suspension and/or loss of certain uniform privileges.
+1. Students who are out of dress code will receive consequences in accordance with progressive disciplinary policies.

-3. If the non-compliance is a matter of modesty or total disregard of the uniform, the parents will be called and asked to bring the student appropriate clothing.
+- 2. Repeated violations of the Uniform Policy will result in progressive consequences including suspension and/or loss of certain uniform privileges. - 3.
+If the non-compliance is a matter of modesty or total disregard of the uniform, the parents will be called and asked to bring the student appropriate clothing.
 The student will not return to class until appropriate clothing is obtained.